dev-prakhar/prakhar.github.io/_posts/2019-12-08-how-mongo-gave-us-an-invisible-bug.md

 ### Phase 1

-*We were unable to fetch the documents that we altered.*
+*We were unable to fetch the documents that we inserted.*

-* We tried fetching all the altered documents via API.
+* We tried fetching all the inserted documents via API.
 But the API started breaking.
 * The above mentioned microservice uses `Java` as it's backend language.
 We made classes of different types of documents stored in `mongo`.
 When we fetch any document, it tries to map that document in the specified class.
-* We altered a single type of document and it failed while mapping itself to the mentioned class.
+* We inserted a single type of document and it failed while mapping itself to the mentioned class.
 * After we delved deeper into the issue.
-We opened the `mongo shell` and started looking at our altered documents.
+We opened the `mongo shell` and started looking at our newly inserted documents.
 We noticed some wierd migration has happened.
 * We had a field, let's say `fieldName`.
 In code we defined, this field as type `long`.
 {% highlight java %}
 Long fieldName;